spudalicious1969/Pip-Boy-6969/README.md

     - I use this music to remain true to the project: - Fallout 4 OST (Diamond City radio station)

     - I found it on SoulSeek cuz i'm shady.
 But you do you.
-    - Here is a youtube playlist with the same songs [FO4DCR](https://youtu.be/N7Fpp2VT5lk)
+    - Here is a y[YouTube playlist](https://youtu.be/N7Fpp2VT5lk) with the same songs
     - For color theme: Select "8 colors (compatability mode)" Other themes that utilize 256 colors will not display correctly in a monochrome session

 **Other Music Player Options:**